A Little History

 The Ultimate Trail Horse?

 The Mountain Horses are very gentle and calm horses and making them excellent trail horses.
 Their calm nature and cold blood make them much more suited for the trail than other warm blood horses.
 Their smooth gait takes trail riding to a whole new level.
 No more sore backs and knees!
 Most people find that they can ride one of these horses twice as long as other horses and still be less sore the next day.
 The Mountain horse has one of the smoothest gaits.
 We couldn't believe it until we saw it.
 While at a Mountain Horse competition, our dad said to line up any one of the horses in the arena with the hand rail that went around the arena and tell him what we saw.
-Well, after the horse went around once, we saw that the horse's head was pretty much even with the hand rail the entire ride around the ring.
+Well, after the horse went around once, we saw that the rider's head was pretty much even with the hand rail the entire ride around the ring.
 My dad pointed out, that that was how smooth and even of a ride you will have on any Mountain Horse.
 Wow, now that's a smooth ride!

 It Just Takes One Ride!
 Come find out for yourself!